tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Introduce data cleaning by covering these points:

 * Data cleaning is critical to financial analytics.
-Data quality issues comprise the integrity, or "health," of a dataset, which, in turn, creates a need for data cleaning.
+Data quality issues comprise the integrity or "health" of a dataset, which, in turn, creates a need for data cleaning.

 * The goal of data cleaning is to keep the "plumbing" of data pipelines clean and in working condition so that analytics can run smoothly.

 Discuss how data quality is determined.

-* Most data quality rules are influenced by general coding etiquette (e.g., using correct data types, minimizing use of nulls) as well as general data requirements (e.g., strings are characters and numerics are numbers).
+* Most data quality rules are influenced by general coding etiquette (e.g., using correct data types, minimizing the use of nulls) as well as general data requirements (e.g., strings are characters and numerics are numbers).

 * However, many companies create their own data governance rules and policies that dictate what makes each data element complete, consistent, valid, and accurate.

-* The rules that govern data cleaning are defined by industry accepted standards/best practices and various data storage design theories.
+* The rules that govern data cleaning are defined by industry-accepted standards/best practices and various data storage design theories.
 For example:

   * Numerical fields should not contain string characters, only digits.